 Soapstone is a natural, quarried stone.
 It is chemically resistant, and does not need to be sealed, but is instead treated with mineral oil.
-While strong, soapstone can be scratched and dented, and it is not as heat resistant as granite.
+While strong, soapstone can be easily scratched and dented, and it is not as heat resistant as granite.
 The prices, like those of granite, vary.
 But prices are generally within the same range as granite.

 Laminate counter tops have changed over the years.
 Now, many laminate patterns are made to resemble natural stone, with full sheets bearing a similar pattern to a full granite slab.
 Laminate counter tops are actually made of two parts: a plastic laminate sheet that is bonded to a wood substrate.
 The wide number of choices make it easier to find a specific pattern or look suited to your individual taste.
 In addition, due to laminate having a much lower price point, it is quick and easy to replace your counters every few years for a fresh new look.
 While laminate is a cheaper alternative, it is not heat resistant nor as durable as granite or quartz.
 But with care, these counters can last decades.

 At Kegg's Kreations, we have two options for customers seeking laminate countertops.
 Projects meeting specific layout and size criteria came be fabricated with a rolled front edge and